 Showing your interest in engaging with your audience is the first step.
 The next step is up to you.
 Depending on the size and type of recommendation you have a full choice of what to do further.
 Send vocal customers a gift.
 It doesn’t have to be a new car.
 A funny cup, a set of office tools, free monthly access to an account in your application, a calendar.

 Remember, whatever it is – it must be high quality and relevant to your brand.
 Have a lot of Brand Ambassadors?
 That’s great!
 You don’t have to be Santa Claus.
 Mention them on your social media accounts, leave a ‘thank you, Ann!’ below the comment.
 You need to estimate the scale and nurture them as you feel.
 And you should always take your Brand Ambassadors seriously.

 Nowadays, Brand Ambassadors mean the world to brands.
 As brands earmark thousands of dollars for campaigns, agencies, and space/time, fans who recommend them for free are a treasure trove of gold.

 Fortunately, they are more affordable than a pot of gold.
 It is necessary to keep an eye on Brand Ambassadors, be thankful, appreciative, stay in touch, ask what they expect of your brand, and never underestimate their power.

 Neglecting them is a sin against your brand reputation.
-Be as good as good to your audience as they believe you are.
+Be as good to your audience as they believe you are.